-VIII.29.3-5: The first pādas of these three vss. are nearly identical: x x éko bibharti hásta $\bar{a}(...)m$; note esp. bibharti hásta $\bar{a}(...)m$.
+VIII.29.3-5: The first pādas of these three vss. are nearly identical: $x \times (ko)$ bibharti hásta $\bar{a}(...)m$; note esp. bibharti hásta $\bar{a}(...)m$.
 This agreement introduces another layer of structure: if we treat vss.
-1-7 as a sub-unit, all marked by X ékaḥ, then 3-5 are symmetrically in the center of that unit.
+1-7 as a sub-unit, all marked by $X \times (kah)$, then 3-5 are symmetrically in the center of that unit.
 These vss. are also reminiscent of, and perhaps anticipate, the visual iconography of later Hindu deities, each depicted with his/her characteristic object - even in this aniconic Vedic culture.
 The redupl. pres. bibharti here expresses habitual carrying, rather than a bounded action of taking an object from one place to another, the usual function of Class 1 bhárati.

-VIII.29.3: The riddle in this vs. is somewhat harder to solve, but the referent is probably Tvastar: for Tvastar in his capacity as "shaper" and with his secondary association with the root \sqrt{taks} 'hew, carve, build', it makes sense for him to have the axe as his emblem.
+VIII.29.3: The riddle in this vs. is somewhat harder to solve, but the referent is probably Tvaṣṭar: for Tvaṣṭar in his capacity as "shaper" and with his secondary association with the root \sqrt{taks} 'hew, carve, build', it makes sense for him to have the axe as his emblem.
 The poet induces this identification rather cleverly.
-The vastar's not Tvastar's usual object; in fact it's more characteristic of Agni.
-See nearby VIII.19.23 vastar agnir bharate, which is mighty close to our passage.
+The vāsī- is not Tvaṣṭar's usual object; in fact it's more characteristic of Agni.
+See nearby VIII.19.23 vāsīm agnir bharate, which is mighty close to our passage.
 But Agni has already been slotted in (vs. 2), and the way the hymn is structured, each god gets only one vs. So we're forced to consider alternatives.
-The root \sqrt{taks} , which isn't etymologically related to Tvastar but is synchronically associated (e.g., I.32.2 tvastar ... vastar ... tataksa), can be construed with vastar.
-Cf. X.53.10 vastar bharate.
-So, with Agni out of the picture, by a chain of associations we arrive at Tvastar:
+The root \sqrt{taks} , which isn't etymologically related to Tvaṣṭar but is synchronically associated (e.g., I.32.2 tváṣṭā ... vájram ... tatakṣa), can be construed with vāsī-.
+Cf. X.53.10 vāsībhih .. tákṣatha.
+So, with Agni out of the picture, by a chain of associations we arrive at Tvaṣṭar:

-$v\dot{a}\dot{s}\bar{\iota} \rightarrow \sqrt{taks} \rightarrow Tvastar$
+$v\bar{a}\bar{s}\bar{\imath} \rightarrow \sqrt{taks} \rightarrow Tvastar$ do with battles over settling places, which must first be made habitable by felling and burning trees, but I think this reads too much into the passage.

-The pairing with the next verse, clearly of Indra, may also make sense, since by many accounts Tvastar is Indra's father.
+The pairing with the next verse, clearly of Indra, may also make sense, since by many accounts Tvaṣṭar is Indra's father.
 Oberlies (Relig.
-I.336) claims that this vs. has to do with battles over settling places, which must first be made habitable by felling and burning trees, but I think this reads too much into the passage.
+I.336) claims that this vs. has to